-We generate the majority of our revenues from advertisers for our performance based advertising services, which include the use of our call analytics technology and pay-for-call advertising products and services.
+We generate the majority of our revenues from advertisers for our performance based advertising services, which include the use of our call and text analytics and communications technologies, and pay-for-call advertising products and services.
 Our revenue also consists of payments from our reseller partners for use of our local leads platform and marketing services, which they offer to their small business customers as well as payments from advertisers for cost per action services.
 Customers typically receive the benefit of our services as they are performed and substantially all of our revenue is recognized over time as the services are performed.
+For its text analytics and communications services, the Company primarily recognizes revenue ratably over the period of the applicable agreement as services are provided.
 We adopted Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) Topic 606, Revenue from Contracts with Customers, (ASC 606) on January 1, 2018 using the modified retrospective approach for all contracts not completed as of the date of initial application, referred to as open contracts.
-Therefore, the comparative information has not been adjusted and continues to be reported under ASC 605.

 We generate revenue from our call analytics technology platform when advertisers pay us a fee for each call/text or call/text related data element they receive from calls or texts including call-based ads we distribute through our sources of call distribution or for each phone number tracked based on a pre-negotiated rate.
+For our text analytics and communications services, we primarily recognizes revenue ratably over the period of the applicable agreement as services are provided.
 For our call marketplace services, advertisers or advertising service providers are charged on a pay-for-call or cost-per-action basis.
 For pay-for-call advertising, we generate revenue upon delivery of qualified and reported phone calls or other action to our advertisers or advertising service providers' listing, which occurs when a mobile, online or offline user makes a phone call, clicks, or completes a specified action on any of their advertisements after it has been placed by us or by our distribution partners.
 Each qualified phone call or specified action on an advertisement listing represents a completed transaction.
 For cost-per-action services, we generate revenue when a user makes a phone call from our advertiser's listing or is redirected from one of our websites or a third-party website in our distribution network to an advertiser website and completes the specified action.